BellCrow/SeeNoEvil/README.md

 It will look in the list for pids, that are requested to hide and will manipulate the datastructure, in a way, that they are skipped during iteration.

+# Info
+The tool has a ** huge ** footprint.
+Anyone who would want to detect this tool should be easily capable of that.
+The tool calls VmProtect in the target process to set the NtDll call stub section to RWX and then it overwrites a call stub.

 # Disclaimer
 This is a tool, that I created during research.
 Please do not use this tool with malicious intent.